4 Simple Steps to Overcome Failure and Find Success

 I’m going to learn everything I can from this experience.

-And forgive yourself.
+And then forgive yourself.

 That doesn’t mean you shouldn’t take responsibility for your mistakes.
 I’m saying you should acknowledge them and then treat yourself like you would treat anyone else you love.